islandworksdesignstudiocollective/iw60_v1/README.md

 as of right now, stm32g0b1cbt6 (and other stm mcus) seem to be in short supply, and other designers have reported issues with this mcu and qmk, so i have shelved this design. for that reason **this design has NOT been prototyped**. i don't have the energy right now to do a bom i will probably regret this in the future

-the step file looks good to me. new versions of kicad are annoying to get the right thickness and not export all the holes/components etc so if somethings missing its because i didn't notice :)
+the step file looks good to me. new versions of kicad are annoying to get the right thickness and export all the holes/components etc so if somethings missing its because i didn't notice :)

-if you would like files for the same pcb with a different mcu you can check out iw60_v2 whenever i finish and publish it
+if you would like files for the same pcb with a different mcu you can check out iw60_v2 whenever i finish and publish that

 ****************************************************************************************

-this is licensed under the Creative Commons Attribution Share-Alike 4.0 license.
-For the license's exact terms, see the LICENSE.md file
+this is licensed under the Creative Commons Attribution Share-Alike 4.0 license, for the license's exact terms, see the LICENSE.md file